 A collaborative divorce occurs when the parties go through the process of divorce while engaging third-party services that allow the parties to come to an agreement.
 Collaborative divorce is less adversarial and does not involve a judge until the final approval.
-The parties have agreed to work together in good faith to dissolve their divorce in the most amicable way as possible.
+The parties have agreed to work together in good faith to dissolve their divorce in the most amicable way possible.
 If you are interested in using this approach to dissolve your marriage, speak with a Missouri City collaborative divorce lawyer.
 Our divorce attorneys could help you through this process and make sure you come to an amicable solution.

-Collaborative divorces allow parties from the very beginning of their divorce, to come together to try to craft a solution in way that benefits both parties.
+Collaborative divorces allow parties from the very beginning of their divorce, to come together to try to craft a solution in a way that benefits both parties.
 At every stage of the collaborative divorce, the parties and their Missouri City attorneys are in communication, and they agree to work things out in good faith should there be any hiccups or disruptions in the process.
-This could mean that the couple hires a financial planner there to help the parties divide the estate, any joint bank accounts, retirement, and any other shared assets.
+This could mean that the couple hires a financial planner there to help the parties divide the estate, any joint bank accounts, retirement and any other shared assets.
 Additionally, in a collaborative divorce, the parties may attend mediation to work through other parts of the case that need to be discussed and finalized.
 For example, this may include child support and possession schedules.

 A couple may desire a collaborative divorce over another method because it is the most non-adversarial approach.
 They are working together to craft the best solution for that particular couple’s issues or situations as opposed to a fault-based divorce where the parties rely upon a third party to make a final decision if they cannot come to an agreement themselves.